Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: RESULTS

 \subsubsection{$L_{\rm X}$ vs. $L_{\rm IR}$ relation}

 The relation between hard X-ray luminosity and total infrared luminosity provides us with another method to determine whether star formation from host galaxy or AGN predominates the overall SED.
-While color-color selection can be altered by the presence of specific lines \citep{Donley2008}, total infrared luminosity is more robust because it is derived from 8-1000\micron\ continuum \citep{Smail2011}.
+While colour-colour selection can be altered by the presence of specific lines \citep{Donley2008}, total infrared luminosity is more robust because it is derived from 8-1000\micron\ continuum \citep{Smail2011}.

-In Figure~\ref{fig:lxlir} we display the hard X-ray ($2-10$keV) luminosity against total ($8-1000\micron$) infrared luminosity for our \smx galaxies, according to their $L_{\rm IR}$ luminosity, subdivided into three sub-samples: \sfgs, \li s, and \ul s (same symbols as in Figure~\ref{fig:agn-ccsel}).
-The X-ray luminosity versus Infrared luminosity plot shows a tight correlation with Spearman's $\rho$ $\sim 0.88$.
+In Figure~\ref{fig:lxlir} we display the absorption-corrected rest-frame hard X-ray ($2-10$keV) luminosity against k-corrected total ($8-1000\micron$) infrared luminosity for our \smx galaxies, which we divide into three subsamples according to their $L_{\rm IR}$ luminosity: \sfgs, \li s, and \ul s (same symbols as in Figure~\ref{fig:agn-ccsel}). $N_{H}$ absorption correction and k-correction have been applied to the hard X-ray luminosity for those 96 sources with HR measurement (please see Section~\ref{sec:hr} for details).
+For the remaining 46 sources without HR measurement, even if we have redshift information to perform a k-correction of X-ray luminosity, the lack of HR measurement prevents us from performing an $N_{H}$ absorption correction, and therefore they are not included in Figure~\ref{fig:lxlir}.
+The X-ray luminosity versus infrared luminosity plot shows a tight Spearman's rank correlation coefficient, $\rho$ $\sim 0.88$.
+(Note that SpearmanÕs $\rho$ = 1 corresponds to two variables being monotonically related.)
 However, this strong correlation may be a manifestation of an observational bias.
-To confirm this, we need to estimate the upper and lower limits in the $L_{\rm X}$ vs. $L_{\rm IR}$ plot.
-In the case of the total infrared luminosity, we slice the whole $70\micron$ catalog \citep{Kartaltepe2010} into several redshift bins from z = 0.5 to z = 3, and identify the maximum and minimum total infrared luminosity.
-For the hard X-ray luminosity, we simulate the lower X-ray luminosity in the same redshift bins using the Chandra flux limits, and measure the upper X-ray luminosity directly from the XMM catalog \citep{Brusa2010}.
-The results are displayed as gray regions in Figure~\ref{fig:lxlir}.
+In order to understand this tight correlation, and whether it comes from the observational bias, we need to estimate the upper and lower limits in the $L_{\rm X}$ vs. $L_{\rm IR}$ plot.
+For the total infrared luminosity, we slice the whole $70\micron$ catalog \citep{Kartaltepe2010} into several redshift bins from z = 0.033 to z = 3, and identify the maximum and minimum total infrared luminosity.
+For the hard X-ray luminosity, we simulate the lower X-ray luminosity in the same redshift bins using the Chandra flux limits and measure the upper X-ray luminosity directly from the XMM catalog.
+The results are displayed as grey regions in Figure~\ref{fig:lxlir}.
 These observational limits and their evolution with redshift indeed explain the tight correlation between the infrared and X-ray luminosities.
-A deeper (and less extended) X-ray survey from 4 Ms Chandra Deep Field South (CDFS) has demonstrated that some X-ray faint sources with bright total infrared luminosity are indeed missing from our shallower X-ray observations \citep{Mullaney2012}.